-Defining the purpose of your event, and measuring its success, is key to understanding the long-term value of your annual event program to your organisation.
-As event planners are constantly facing demands to justify costs, this session will look at the ways different sectors measure the business value of events and conferences.
+Defining the purpose of your event, and measuring its success, is key to understanding the long-term value of your annual event program.
+As event planners are constantly facing demands to justify costs, this session will look at the ways different sectors measure the business value of events.

 Cara Weers, Head of Events, Global – Xero

-Events are a key part of an integrated marketing plan, and an effective way to influence customers, prospects, members and stakeholders.
-This session will explore how different organisations from corporate to local government develop and implement a truly integrated plan and delve into the commercial benefits of this approach.
+Events are an effective way to influence customers, prospects, members and stakeholders.
+This session will explore how different organisations, from corporate to local government, develop and implement a truly integrated plan and delve into the commercial benefits.